Why does my project require an archaeological survey?

 What happens if archaeological materials are found?
 Will my project be derailed?

-When a project area is found to contain archaeological resources, additional study is generally required before the project is permitted to proceed.
-In the majority of cases where artifacts have been identified, the project can be completed with little or no modification.
+The identification of archaeological materials within a project’s area does not necessarily mean that the project will be halted.
+Projects may still be completed with little to no modification in the majority of cases where artifacts have been identified.
+Additional study, however, is generally required when archaeological resources are identified within a project’s area before the project is permitted to proceed.
 ASCC coordinates with the client and relevant state, federal, and/or tribal agencies to design a mitigation plan appropriate to the project, the archaeological resources, and the client’s goals.
 In some cases, an avoidance plan will be implemented to ensure that the site goes undisturbed.
 In other cases, the archaeological finds can be inventoried and evaluated so that the project can proceed as originally planned.
 Whatever the mitigation strategy, ASCC troubleshoots the process and keeps the plan clear to both the client and the overseeing governmental agencies.
 A solid working relationship with these agencies helps ASCC to find workable solutions for our clients.

 What is a Section 106 survey?

-Executive Order-0505 requires that Washington State agencies with capital improvement projects involve the Department of Archaeology and Historic Preservation (DAHP), the Governor’s Office of Indian Affairs (GOIA), and any interested Native American tribes into their capital planning process.
+Executive Order-21-02 (formerly Executive Order 0505) requires that Washington State agencies with capital improvement projects involve the Department of Archaeology and Historic Preservation (DAHP), the Governor’s Office of Indian Affairs (GOIA), and any interested American Indian tribes into their capital planning process.
 An archaeological survey is frequently mandated during this process to determine the project’s potential effects on historically significant sites and properties.

 What is the National Register of Historic Places?